-Pan Focus (PF) is available during movie recording only.
-Pan Focus fixes focus for a relatively wide focus range, which means you can shoot without waiting for the Auto Focus operation to finish
+Pan Focus (PF) fixes focus for a relatively wide focus range, which means you can shoot without waiting for the Auto Focus operation to finish.

-1. When you are ready to shoot, press the shutter button all the way, without pausing.
+When you are ready to shoot, press the shutter button all the way, without pausing.